bph-tuwien/AdvNum1_Skriptum/AdvNum1_Book/_build/html/_sources/RC_network_building_sim_theory.md

-# RC-Networks for the simulation of rooms
+# Theory: RC-Networks for the simulation of rooms